simtony/mlrunner/README.md

 batch	0.05	FALSE	16.5
 batch	0.1	TRUE	15.0
 ```
-The table can be readily copied to excel or numbers for further analysis.
+A pandas `DataFrame` object is returned for further analysis.

 ## Under the hood